 Change of Address

 If you move off campus, you must file an address change with the mail center.
 Forms are available at the service window.
 Be sure to include your old box number on your forwarding request.
 Mail will be forwarded for six months.
-Please be sure to make all necessary notifications to correspondents, including, but not limited to: Registrar of Voters, DMV, IRS, clubs and magazines, the bank, and your grandmother.
+Please be sure to make all necessary notifications to correspondents, including, but not limited to: Registrar of Voters, DMV, IRS, clubs and magazines, the bank, and your family and friends.

 The staff at the mail center is required to sort first class and standard mail to over 1,500 faculty and staff and 2,000 residence students.
 We may receive up to 600 UPS/USPS packages a day.
 It is our goal to be sure that all the mail is sorted and all student packages are made available to students by 2:00 p.m. daily.